Player Development Plan

 Why it matters

-A written, specific development plan turns general advice to "get better" into a focused, trackable set of priorities, making it far easier to see whether real progress is happening.
+A written, specific development plan turns general advice to "get better" into a focused, trackable set of priorities.
+This makes it far easier to see whether real progress is happening.

 Common mistakes